SticsRPacks/SticsOnR/README.md

 NA) in the mask.

 The stics\_wrapper function returns a list that contains two elements:
-\* error, a boolean indicating if an error occurs during the simulations, \* sim\_list, a named list of data.frames containing the simulated values for the requested USMS, variables and dates.
+\* error, a Boolean indicating if an error occurs during the simulations, \* sim\_list, a named list of data.frames containing the simulated values for the requested USMS, variables and dates.